Why Professional SEO Agencies Don't Promise Rankings

-Let’s be honest here.
 It happens that sometimes websites rank for one keyword because they wanted to.
 Admittedly, the nature of ranking is that it inconsistently fluctuates.
 For instance, the search engine result query may change or reorder a result.
-That’s why SEO pros stay away from that promise.
+That’s why SEO experts stay away from that promise.

 I was maintaining SEO campaigns where the focus also was set on one keyword.
 But we would do all other efforts in parallel and always considered the possibility of having that one keyword on top as a bonus.
 Eventually, it happened.

 However, when I look back, this was one of my longest SEO campaigns that lasted 12 years.
 The website I was maintaining eventually was the biggest resource for that certain keyword.
 And on top of it, we were the first ones to populate content around that keyword.
 What’s more, an SEO campaign that had started more than 12 years ago!
 That’s why it was ranked that high.

 This is the moment where you have to ask yourself: What is it with this keyword obsession?